Virginia Institute of Marine Science

 sea level change, oceanography

 Wang, R., Shen, J., & Sisson, M. (2017) Incorporation of Sea Level Change Scenarios into Norfolk Harbor and Channels Deepening Study & Elizabeth River Southern Branch Navigation Improvements Study : Final Report.
 Special report in applied marine science and ocean engineering ; no. 456..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5MF0F
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5MF0F